BeepBoopRun/holding-tight/README.md

 Notice that this website is still a work in progress and doesn't represent the final result.
 Though, all feedback is welcome.

+DJANGO_SECRET_KEY in .env should be changed when setting up prod!

 # What might change

 - Static files are served using whitenoise, might change that to nginx.